How cancer of unknown primary (CUP) is diagnosed

 Back to top

-A doctor called a pathologist examines the cells to try to identify what kind of cell is involved and where in the body it developed (the primary).
-Techniques to examine cells are developing and there are specialised tests that can be done.
+A doctor called a pathologist will examine the sample to try to identify what kind of cell is involved and where in the body it first developed.

 Some cancer cells have receptors, which allow particular types of hormones or proteins to attach to the cancer cell.
-Tissue from the biopsy sample can be tested to see whether these receptors are present or not, which may help doctors find out where these cells came from.
+Tissue from the biopsy sample can be tested to see whether these receptors are present.
+This may help doctors find out where these cells came from.

 Back to top